Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

 2. Disconnect the power cables, management network cables, and high-speed network \(HSN\) cables.

-3. Move the node to the new location in the rack \(U27\), connect the mangement cables and HSN cables, but do not connect the power cables.
+3. Move the node to the new location in the rack \(U27\), connect the management cables and HSN cables, but do not connect the power cables.

 #### Update Node in the System Layout Service \(SLS\)